nvdaes/emule/readme.md

 *	control+shift+n: Moves the focus to the Name field in the Find window.
 *	control+shift+p: In the Search window, moves focus and mouse to the list of search parameters, or edit field options.
 *	control+shift+b: Move the focus to the list of results in the Search window.
 *	control+shift+z: Moves focus and mouse to contextual toolbar.
-You can move within the toolbar using the Tab key.
+You can move from the toolbar using the Tab key.
 *	control+shift+o: Moves the focus to the IRC received messages window.
 *	control+NVDA+f: If the caret is located in an read only edit box, opens a find dialog.
 *	control+f3: Finds the next occurrence of the text that you previously searched in read only edit boxes.